-Getting Pre-Approved Is First Step Of Home Buying Process In Illinois
+Getting Pre-Approved For Mortgage Is First Step Of Home Buying Process In Illinois

-This BLOG On Getting Pre-Approved For Mortgage Is First Step Of Home Buying Process In Illinois Was Updated On May 9th, 2017
+This article is about Getting Pre-Approved For Mortgage Is First Step Of Home Buying Process In Illinois

 Difference Between Getting Pre-Approved And Pre-Qualified?

 Getting “pre-qualified” is when a lender reviews your financial situation and gives you an estimate of how much you can afford after briefly reviewing your credit scores and debt to income ratio.

 - Keep in mind that the amount you can afford may be smaller than the amount the bank is willing to lend a home loan

 - Getting pre-qualified for a home loan can help you stick to your price range, rather than the maximum home loan amount

 But you’ll end up with a pre-approval letter that states the actual size of the home loan:

 - and it’s this letter that holds weight with sellers

 If you’re serious about buying a home, getting pre-approved is a smart first step.